Advanced Directives and Power of Attorney

 Everyone should have these documents.
 Even if you are young and healthy, an accident or illness can make it impossible for you to tell doctors or family members what kind of medical care you want – or do not want – to receive.
 An Advanced Directive can better ensure that your wishes will be honored and spares your family the anguish of having to make difficult end-of-life decisions without knowing your intent.

-Discussing end-of-life matters can be unsettling to many people, but estate planning attorney Jeffrey Yates will guide you through the estate planning process, helping you understand alternatives and answering all your questions.
-Call (214) 225-9138 or contact the law office of Albin Yates online to schedule a visit at our Prosper, Plano or Frisco office.
+Discussing end-of-life matters can be unsettling to many people, but our estate planning attorneys will guide you through the estate planning process, helping you understand alternatives and answering all your questions.

 Medical Power of Attorney